What Fans Of ‘Serial’ Can Expect From HBO’s ‘The Case Against Adnan Syed’

 — HBO (@HBO) May 16, 2018

-Filmmaker Amy Berg presents evidence that brings a new theory into question — that Wilds perhaps made a deal with the Baltimore cops to trade his drug sentence for information on Lee’s murder, which lead to Syed’s arrest and eventual conviction.
+Filmmaker Amy Berg presents evidence that brings a new theory into question — that Wilds perhaps made a deal with the Baltimore cops to trade his drug sentence for information on Lee’s murder, which led to Syed’s arrest and eventual conviction.
 As Vanity Fair reported, this new theory is what Syed’s legal team used in his 2018 Supreme Court trial, which is expected to come to a verdict this summer.

-Fans will also get a glimpse into the lives of those surrounding the case as they are today, including the woman who brought Syed’s journey to “Serial” producer Sarah Koenig in the first place — Rabia Chaudry.
-Those friends and witnesses will discuss how their lives have been impacted due to the popularity of the series, and some of them confessed that reading comments, theories, and chatter about Syed’s case consumed them
+Fans will also get a glimpse into the lives of those surrounding the case as they are today, including the woman who brought Syed’s journey to Serial producer Sarah Koenig in the first place — Rabia Chaudry.
+Those friends and witnesses will discuss how their lives have been impacted due to the popularity of the series, and some of them confessed that reading comments, theories, and chatter about Syed’s case consumed them.

-Though there will be no concrete conclusion at the end of The Case Against Adnad Syed, considering the Supreme Court has yet to issue a verdict, fans can expect some new theories, interesting information, and a lot more from Lee’s side of the story — as told through her journal, the music of the era that she passed away in, and interviews with those close to her.
+Though there will be no concrete conclusion at the end of The Case Against Adnan Syed, considering the Supreme Court has yet to issue a verdict, fans can expect some new theories, interesting information, and a lot more from Lee’s side of the story — as told through her journal, the music of the era that she passed away in, and interviews with those close to her.

-The Case Against Adnad Syed premieres on HBO March 10 at 9 p.m.
+The Case Against Adnan Syed premieres on HBO March 10 at 9 p.m.